KASK (Kiwi Association of Sea Kayakers Inc.) was established in 1992 as a national association for sea kayaking in New Zealand.

-KASK was initially set up to promote and encourage the sport of sea kayaking, promote safety standards, develop techniques and equipment, deal with issues of coastal access and protection, organize an annual sea kayaking forum and publish the New Zealand Sea Kayaker Newsletter.
+KASK was initially set up to promote and encourage the sport of sea kayaking, promote safety standards, develop techniques and equipment, deal with issues of coastal access and protection, organize a biennial sea kayaking forum and publish the New Zealand Sea Kayaker Newsletter.

 The Sea Canoeist Newsletter was initiated by Graham Egarr in 1988, and he also organized the first national Sea Kayak Forum in 1989 at Mapua, near Nelson.
 After Graham’s death in 1991, the newsletter editorship passed on to Paul Caffyn.
-It has now been renamed as the New Zealand Sea Kayaker magazine and is a full colour magazine produced 6 times a year in print and electronic format.
+It has now been renamed as the New Zealand Sea Kayaker magazine and is a full-colour magazine produced six times a year in electronic format.

 The safer boating strategy and the relationship that exists between organisations, enables KASK to engage at a paddler level.
 It also represents the association, networks, clubs and groups on the national platform.

 KASK is a member of Water Safety NZ (WSNZ).
 Water safety NZ is an incorporated society with charitable status that contributes to strategy and promotion of water safety to our paddle sports community.
 WSNZ is also a member of the Safer Boating Forum mentioned above.